hafizhpratama/blackpepper-app/README.md

 - **Shadcn-UI**: Beautifully designed UI components for a seamless user experience.
 - **MongoDB**: A flexible, scalable NoSQL database to store your data.
 - **Mailtrap**: Email testing tool for sending and receiving test emails.
-- **Google reCAPTCHA**: Protect your application from spam and abuse.

 ## Getting Started